nokia/danm/README.md

   Validation:            True
 Events:                  <none>
 ```

+__BE WARNED: DANM stores pretty important information in DanmNet objects.
+Under no circumstances shall a DanmNet be deleted, if there are any runnning Pods referencing it!__
+__Such action will undoubtedly lead to undefined behaviour!__
 #### Generally supported DANM API features
 ##### Naming container interfaces
 Generally speaking, you need to care about how the network interfaces of your Pods are named inside their respective network namespaces.
 The hard reality to keep in mind is that you shall always have an interface literally called "eth0" created within all your Kubernetes Pods, because Kubelet will always search for the existence of such an interface at the end of Pod instantiation.
-If such an interface does not exist after CNI is invoked, the state of the Pod will be considered "faulty", and it will be re-created in a loop.
+If such an interface does not exist after CNI is invoked (also having an IPv4 address), the state of the Pod will be considered "faulty", and it will be re-created in a loop.
 To be able to comply with this Kubernetes limitation, DANM supports both explicit, and implicit interface naming schemes for all NetworkTypes!

 An interface connected to a DanmNet containing the container_prefix attribute will be always named accordingly.
 You can use this API to explicitly set descriptive, unique names to NICs connecting to this network.
-In case container_prefix is not set in an interface's network descriptor, DANM will automatically name the interface "ethX", where X is a unique integer number corresponding to the sequence number of the network connection (e.g. the first interface defined in the annotation is called "eth0", second interface "eth1" etc.)
+In case container_prefix is not set in an interface's network descriptor, DANM automatically names the interface "ethX", where X is a unique integer number corresponding to the sequence number of the network connection (e.g. the first interface defined in the annotation is called "eth0", second interface "eth1" etc.)
 DANM even supports the mixing of the networking schemes within the same Pod, and it supports the whole naming scheme for all network backends.
 While the feature provides complete control over the name of interfaces, ultimately it is the network administrators' responsibility to:
  - make sure exactly one interface is named eth0 in every Pod